-Great Smoky Mountains National Park, Tennessee
+1) Great Smoky Mountains National Park, Tennessee

 Black bears to elk, white-tailed deer to Yellow Warblers.
 Hiking, fishing, bicycling, waterfalls, camping, horseback riding and historic architecture.
 You’ll be sure to discover it all in the Great Smoky Mountains National Park.
 Located in the Appalachian Mountains, bordering North Carolina and Tennessee.
 There are three main entrances to the park.
 These include, Gatlinburg, TN; Townsend, TN; and Cherokee, NC.
-Any will get you into the beauty of nature, on your way to experience one of the most beautiful places present on the East Coast.
+Above all, any will get you into the beauty of nature, on your way to experience one of the most beautiful places present on the East Coast.
 It is free to enter the Great Smoky Mountains National Park, though beginning March 1, 2023, there will be a $5 daily vehicle charge.
 There are numerous, breathtaking sites to see.

 Tennessee’s Clingmans Dome is the highest peak in the park and offers spectacular 360° views of the Smokies and beyond.
 No matter your journey, in the Great Smoky Mountains, you’ll be sure to experience spectacular views all around!

-Napa Valley, California
+2) Napa Valley, California

 Wine country will not disappoint in the autumn months.
 Napa Valley is located in Northern California, 50 miles northeast of San Francisco.
 Known for world-class wine, offering more than 400 wineries, Napa Valley offers near perfect weather.
 Sipping wine throughout the vineyards, will be one of the most beautiful sites on the West Coast, during the Fall months.
 Stroll through the vineyards, and become an expert on winemaking.
 Cabernet Sauvignon is known to be “the king of the red grapes” in Napa Valley, with a total valley of 55% of the crop value.

-Catskill Mountains, New York State
+3) Catskill Mountains, New York State

 Experience a spiritual awakening visiting Kaaterskill Falls.
 A two-stage waterfall located on Spruce Creek.
 There are three locations to view the falls.
-The top view is known to be the easiest hike, as it is the closest to parking.
+Surprisingly, the top view is known to be the easiest hike, as it is the closest to parking.
 The entire hike is approximately 1.6 miles to experience the entire view of the falls.
 Nearby cabins and resorts are located within driving distance, if you’re looking for overnight accommodations.
 Check out the Delhi horse farm B&B, offering a private lake and tour of the horse farm.
 Its scenery is not to be missed!

-Berkshire Mountains, Massachusetts
+4) Berkshire Mountains, Massachusetts

 Walk down Main Street and step back in time.
 You will get to visit The Naumkeag Estate, including an 1886 mansion and gardens.
 Pittsfield is the largest city in Berkshire County.
 Discover history in Pittsfield, including Herman Melville, author of Moby Dick, and Reverend Thomas Allen, “The Fighting Parson” from the Revolutionary War.
 Whether walking through the villages or hiking throughout the cascade of the Berkshire Mountains, you’ll be sure to enjoy the beauty of autumn.

-Rocky Mountains, Colorado
+5) Rocky Mountains, Colorado

 The park celebrated its 100th anniversary in September 2015.
 A great destination for hikers, rock climbers, wildlife watchers and photographers year round.
 More than 3,000 elk live in the park.
 Bighorn sheep, mule deer and moose will visit you on your hikes.
 With 355 miles of walking trails, choose from flat lakeside walks to the more intense mountain climbs.
 Enjoy the view of the changing of leaves throughout your visit all along the Rockies pristine landscape.
 An all-terrain wheelchair is available to explore, by calling in advance for reservations.

-Asheville, North Carolina
+6) Asheville, North Carolina

 Asheville will give you the most glorious view of the east coast mountains, filled with natural wonders.
 Mountain views to romantic dinners, street festivals with live music, vendors and food & beer trucks, the excitement is endless.
 Art will be displayed from over 100 artists on the streets.
 Check out the local distilleries to taste some speciality drinks.
 Check out Chimney Rock State Park for some spectacular bird watching!
 Bring the family on local farm tours and experience how food is grown and raised.
 Live music, comedy shows, and dance is

 hopping at any of the numerous theaters in Asheville and surrounding areas.
-The leaves in the mountains start changing around the end of September into October.
+The fall foliage in the mountains start changing around the end of September into October.
 Downtown Asheville sees the most color at the end of October.
 Steaming donuts, corn mazes, spiced cider and of course, seasonal apple picking, are all must-dos at nearby orchards.
 Go online and check out the Asheville Fall Color Forecast to plan out your trip.
 Remember though, Mother Nature is not always predictable!